 The town itself consists of just 6,000 inhabitants and is centred round the ancient fishing grounds that have provided an important source of sustenance and income for Balestrate over many centuries.
 Its postcard-worthy scenery is a colourful patchwork of sweeping sandy beaches kissed by sparkling waves and ringed with picturesque, green countryside, ideal for hiking and exploring the farms and wine-producing vineyards for which this region of Sicily is renowned.

-Choosing a Balestrate villa or apartment offers a beautiful base that reflects all that is enchanting about Sicily whilst providing excellent access to other popular hotspots of the west and northwest regions.
+Choosing a Balestrate villa offers a beautiful base that reflects all that is enchanting about Sicily whilst providing excellent access to other popular hotspots of the west and northwest regions.
 You will be within easy reach of treasures such as the quaint, cobbled town of Erice; the ruins of Selinunte and Segesta; and the protected reserve of Lo Zingaro.

 Balestrate becomes a popular holiday destination for visitors and Sicilians alike during the holiday months when the town bustles with action.
 However, should you prefer a more tranquil escape, you can visit out of peak season and relax into the leisurely lifestyle of Sicily.